huggingface/blog/ethics-soc-3.md

   <em> Please add as much relevant context as possible in your report!
 This will make it much easier for the repo owner and HF team to start taking action. </em>
 </p>

-In prioritizing open science, we examine potential harm on a case-by-case basis.
+In prioritizing open science, we examine potential harm on a case-by-case basis and provide an opportunity for collaborative learning and shared responsibility.
 When users flag a system, developers can directly and transparently respond to concerns.
+In this spirit, we ask that repository owners make reasonable efforts to address reports, especially when reporters take the time to provide a description of the issue.
+We also stress that the reports and discussions are subject to the same communication norms as the rest of the platform.
-Moderators are able to disengage from discussions should behavior become hateful and/or abusive (see [code of conduct](https://huggingface.co/code-of-conduct)).
+Moderators are able to disengage from or close discussions should behavior become hateful and/or abusive (see [code of conduct](https://huggingface.co/code-of-conduct)).

 Should a specific model be flagged as high risk by our community, we consider: